DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 ---

-The Perl6 code uses a few fun tricks that I'd like to point out.
+The Raku code uses a few fun tricks that I'd like to point out.

 The `proto` declaration is entirely optional, just as the type signature in the Haskell version is entirely optional.
 I left them both in beacuse it's fun to compare the two versions.